 If you have the luxury of a less structured trip to Cuba, take advantage of it.
 It only took us a few hours before we realized that our chances of getting to where we needed to be the following day were pretty unlikely.
 In Trinidad, we planned ahead to avoid this by being proactive and booking bus tickets a few days in advance, only to find out they were all sold out for the next week.
 If you have flexibility in your plans, there can be a factor of excitement and spontaneity in this.
-If you were like us, trying to crash course your way through Cuba in a week, we had no room for error.
-We got stranded in Varadero just a couple of days after thinking we were stranded in Havana, and just a couple of days later, we were bus-less in Trinidad.
+We, on the other hand, were trying to crash course our way through Cuba in a week.
+There was no room for error.
+We got stranded in Varadero just a couple of days after thinking we were stranded in Havana.
+A couple of days later, we were bus-less in Trinidad.
 Taxis are almost always an option, but spending more money only to be in a more cramped space is not particularly appealing to anyone.

 It’s not just about transportation either.
 If you don’t know where to find something or somewhere, then you might as well just be prepared to go on a wild goose chase.
 If you can speak Spanish, then feel free to ask the locals.
 They’ll typically ask at least five other people to make sure, and then it basically turns into a party where at least a couple of them will probably try and walk you there themselves.
 Not knowing anything is not necessarily a bad thing.
 In fact, it’s almost cathartic when you realize how free you feel just by simply not knowing anything.
 Ignorance is bliss, they say.

-I did not have any problems in Cuba, and we were actually told that Cuba is among the safest countries you can visit, despite its mysterious reputation and historic standing as one of America’s arch-enemies (f*ck communism, am I right?).
+I did not have any safety problems while backpacking in Cuba.
+We were actually told that Cuba is among the safest countries you can visit, despite its mysterious reputation and historic standing as one of America’s arch-enemies (f*ck communism, am I right?).
 Weapons are basically impossible to find in Cuba, so don’t worry about getting shot or stabbed or blown up.
-Gun crime is pretty much nonexistent, and compared to the rest of Latin America, murder rates are among the lowest (yeah, I just cited Wikipedia.
+Gun crime is pretty much nonexistent and compared to the rest of Latin America, murder rates are among the lowest (yeah, I just cited Wikipedia.
 What are you going to do about it, middle school teachers?).
-Petty theft does happen sometimes, but I would hardly consider it any more of a problem than any other country in the world.
+Petty theft does happen sometimes, but it isn’t any more of a problem than any other country in the world.

 Travel With A Friend, If You Can

-Normally, I advocate for traveling solo whenever I can, but I think Cuba might be one of those places where even the most hardened and experienced traveler could use a little backup, even if it’s just for emotional support.
+Normally, I advocate for traveling solo whenever I can, but Cuba might be one of those places where even the most hardened and experienced traveler could use a little backup, even if it’s just emotional support.
 I was immediately thrust into the flames of the burning oven that was Old Havana.
-It was beyond overwhelming, and I was in shock at how far out of my comfort zone I was being constantly pushed.
-We reserved a room with someone in advance, and when we got to her house, she just simply said that she was full.
-We’d come to find that Cuba hardly ever works the way that it is supposed to, but for those first few hours, hungry and running on no sleep, it was a pain in the ass.
+It was beyond overwhelming.
+I was in shock at how far out of my comfort zone I was being constantly pushed.
+We reserved a room with someone in advance.
+When we got to her house, she simply said that she was full.
+We eventually came to the conclusion that Cuba hardly ever works the way that you expect it to.
+However, for those first few hours, hungry and running on no sleep, it was a pain in the ass.
 If my friend wasn’t around to pester me, I probably would have just sat outside on the streets, given up, and accepted my fate.

-One of the degrees I graduated with at college was Spanish, but even I was sorely unprepared for communicating in Cuba.
-Having to figure out accommodation, transportation, and everything else when you don’t have a confident grasp on the language is mentally tasking, and although my friend didn’t speak Spanish, literally just having her around made me a lot more comfortable.
-I could bitch to her in English if I needed to, and if we utterly failed and ended up dying homeless and starving in Cuba, at least we’d have each other.
-You also don’t have Internet, so isolating yourself from the world for weeks at a time could drive you a bit loco if you don’t have a buddy.
+I graduated college with a degree in Spanish, but even I was sorely unprepared for communicating in Cuba.
+Figuring out accommodation, transportation, and everything else when you don’t have a confident grasp on the language is mentally tasking.
+Although my friend didn’t speak Spanish, just having her around made me a lot more comfortable.
+I could bitch to her in English whenever I needed to, and if we utterly failed and ended up dying homeless and starving in Cuba, at least we’d have each other.
+You also won’t have Internet.
+Isolating yourself from the world for weeks at a time could drive you loco if you don’t have an amigo.

-Cuba can also be pretty expensive when traveling solo, especially when rooms are typically 20-30 CUC per night.
+It can also be pretty expensive to go solo backpacking in Cuba.
+Rooms can be up to 20-30 CUC per night.
 The exchange rate is supposed to be $1 = 1 CUC, but if you can’t take money out of the ATM and are just exchanging USD, then it’s closer to $1 = .87 CUC, which is even more expensive.
 Splitting that up eased the financial burden, as does splitting up taxis.
-Cuba can definitely be done on your own, but I found myself really thankful that I had someone with me to share the experience of every roadblock and disaster we encountered.
+You can do Cuba on your own, but I found myself really thankful that I had someone with me to share the experience of every roadblock and disaster we encountered.

 Cuban People Are The Best